 Investment properties are initially stated at cost including related and incidental expenditure incurred, and are subsequently carried at fair value, representing open market value determined by independent professional valuers.
 Fair value is based on active market prices, adjusted, if necessary, for any difference in the nature, location or condition of the specific asset.
-The fair values of investment properties are reviewed annually, and a formal valuation by an independent professional valuer is carried out once in every three years or earlier if the carrying values of the investment properties are materially higher than the fair values.
+The fair values of investment properties are reviewed annually by an independent professional valuer.
+Valuations are performed as of the financial position date by professional valuers who hold recognised and relevant professional qualifications and have recent experience in the location and category of the investment property being valued.
 Changes in fair values are recognised in profit or loss.